Do I need COVID-19 testing if I do not show any symptoms?

 If you would like to find out if you are currently infected with COVID-19, and could therefore pose a risk to others, you should undergo the PCR test.
 Take a swab of your nose or throat from the comfort of your own home and send this off to the laboratory.
 Medical professionals will examine the sample to establish if genetic material that is specific to COVID-19 is present.
 PCR testing can confirm if you are infected with the coronavirus, whether or not you exhibit symptoms.

 If you want to discover if you have already had COVID-19, you can undergo an antibody test.
-Our IgG Antibody Test determines if Immunoglobulin G antibodies linked to the coronavirus are present in the blood, and therefore confirms if a person has previously had COVID-19.
+Abbott’s IgG Antibody Test determines if Immunoglobulin G antibodies linked to the coronavirus are present in the blood, and therefore confirms if a person has previously had COVID-19.
+Abbott’s laboratory test has a sensitivity of 100% and a specificity of 99%.